How To Move A Double Wide Mobile Home – Full Breakdown Instructions.

 Keep these come-alongs and chains in place but keep the chains slightly loose for now.

-Set up a roller system beneath the chosen section, one on the hitch and one behind each rear axle.
+Set up a roller system on the beneath the chosen section, one on the hitch and one behind each rear axle.

 The inside of the house should now be off of the inside supporting piers.